beat-jet-lag

 Here’s how you can avoid jet lag when flying between England and Australia.

-1. Buy Phenergan
+1. Buy Phenergan or a herbal supplement

 phenergan-jet-lag-long-flight

-Yep, I had no idea what Phenergan was either until my hairdresser Stevie English told me that was his key for his entire family to skipping jet lag when flying between England and Australia.
-It’s an anti-histamine and when I asked for it over the counter, the first thing they asked was “Are you flying long distance?”.
-It looks as though Phenergan must be a common thing to take on long haul flights.
+I had no idea what Phenergan was either until my hairdresser Stevie English told me about it.
+This is his trick for his entire family to skip the jet lag symptoms when flying between England and Australia.
+They are not sleeping pills, it’s an anti-histamine if you were wondering.
+When I asked for it over the counter, the first thing they asked was Are you flying long distance?”.
+It looks as though Phenergan must be a common thing to take on long-haul flights.

 Truth be told, I didn’t need the 25mg in the end.